Dustin T. Duncan: Research and career

 Duncan's research considers how environmental factors influence population health and health disparities.
 He moved to New York University.
 In particular, Duncan has focused on the health of sexual minority men and transgender women of color in New York City, Chicago and the Deep South.
 He is interested in the epidemiology of HIV, sleep and coronavirus diseases.
 Duncan makes use of Global Positioning System (GPS) technology to better understand neighbourhoods, and they have argued that GPS-defined neighbourhoods are better than ZIP codes for researching communities.

-Duncan serves as Director of the Columbia Spatial Epidemiology Lab.
-Here they lead two cohort studies; N2 (Neighborhoods and Networks), which considers Black, sexual minority men in Chicago and Baton Rouge and TURNNT (Trying to Understand Relationships, Networks and Neighborhoods among Transgender women of colour), which considers HIV-negative transgender women in New York City.
+Duncan serves as Associate Dean for Health Equity Research at Columbia University Mailman School of Public Health.
+Here they lead two cohort studies; N2 (Neighborhoods and Networks), which considers Black, sexual minority men in Chicago and Baton Rouge and TURNNT (Trying to Understand Relationships, Networks and Neighborhoods among Transgender women of color), which considers HIV-negative transgender women in New York City.
+Duncan also serves as Founder of the Dustin Duncan Research Foundation.